Electrical Workers Minority Caucus News and Announcements

 The EWMC is a strong advocate for equal rights, opportunities, and greater minority representation in the IBEW.
 The EWMC is well respected by the IBEW and the labor movement because of its strong commitment and vigorous pursuit of social and economic justice for minority workers.

-Visit our website for the San Diego and Imperial County Electrical Workers Minority Caucus.
+If you are interested in joining the San Diego and Imperial Counties EWMC, please visit our website for the San Diego and Imperial County Electrical Workers Minority Caucus.